evilsocket/pwnagotchi/README.md

 - Raspberry Pi Zero W
 - [Waveshare eInk Display](https://www.waveshare.com/2.13inch-e-paper-hat.htm) (optional if you connect to usb0 and point your browser to the web ui, see config.yml)
 - A decent power bank (with 1500 mAh you get ~2 hours with AI on)

+### Software

+- Raspbian + nexmon patches for monitor mode, or any Linux with a monitor mode enabled interface (if you tune config.yml).

 ### Random Info